 Louis landed his first job working at the Train Depot Telegraph office where he learned to type.
 A few years later, at the age of fifteen, Louis and his family left Jamestown.
 Louis went on many real adventures after he left including working as an able seaman, mine claim manager, boxer, and ranch hired hand.
 His early experiences and years in Jamestown influenced his future and molded him as a person, readying him for the rest of his life.

-Learn more about Louis L’Amoure and visit some of the places he frequented as a young man on the Jamestown Talking Trail.
+Learn more about Louis L’Amour and visit some of the places he frequented as a young man on the Jamestown Talking Trail.
 You can also follow in his footsteps with the Louis L’Amour Walking Tour.